Strategies for Reducing Peak Demand Charges in Energy Management

 Load shifting involves moving electricity consumption from peak times to off-peak hours, where electricity prices and grid demand are lower.
 Think of this load shifting as a temporal game of energy Tetris, where you schedule power-heavy activities like running industrial machinery or charging electric vehicles during off-peak times.

 On the other hand, peak shaving refers to reducing power consumption peaks during specific peak periods of power consumption.
-It’s not about rescheduling electricity usage but rather using stored energy or alternative power sources like battery energy storage systems or solar panels to meet maximum peak load demands.
+It is not about rescheduling electricity usage but rather using stored energy or alternative power sources like battery energy storage systems or solar panels to meet maximum peak load demands.

 The Key Takeaway: